pengelana/VTL/README.md

 ![Release Letter](https://user-images.githubusercontent.com/787301/149757385-ff8558e2-1a81-4eed-95f5-0f7de96214a5.png)

 12. **NOTE:** Try to avoid crowded place, stay and eat within the Hotel area. 📌
-13. The **NEGATIVE** COVID-19 PCR result can be use for domestic flight within 3 days of the test.
+13. The **NEGATIVE** COVID-19 PCR result can be used for domestic flight within 3 days of the test.
 14. Verification with the [Pedulilindungi](https://www.pedulilindungi.id/) will be required for each domestic flight, ensure that **NEGATIVE** COVID-19 PCR/ART results appear in the [Pedulilindungi](https://www.pedulilindungi.id/) mobile app.
 15. **NOTE:** **NEGATIVE** COVID-19 PCR (Polymerase Chain Reaction) results not required for Indonesia domestic flight, only ART (Antigen Rapid Test) administered by medical professionals. 📌